bxdoan/bxdoan/README.md

 <div align="center">

-> Every journey begins with a single step.
-We just have to have patience.
+> If you re gonna hit it hit it until it breaks

-> — Milly Thompson —
+> — Tooru Oikawa —

 </div>